biosustain/multitfa/README.md

-# tMFA
+# multitFA

 This module implements improved version of original thermodynamic meabolic flux analysis (tMFA).Christopher S. Henry, Linda J. Broadbelt, and Vassily Hatzimanikatis.
 "Thermodynamics-based metabolic flux analysis."
 Biophysical journal 92.5 (2007): 1792-1805.
-DOI: https://doi.org/10.1529/biophysj.106.093138
+DOI: https://doi.org/10.1529/biophysj.106.093138.

+We present multiTFA, framework that takes advantage of the covariance matrix to tightly constrain the metabolic models using thermodynamic constraints.
+This implementation requires COBRA model and compartment and metabolite information as input.
+This framework allows user to perform various thermodynamic analyses on COBRA models including thermodynamic metabolic flux analysis, variability analysis, sampling (Please see below for further details).

-# Installation
+## Installation

 Cloning the repository requires Git LFS to download some binary files.
 Git LFS can be found [here](https://git-lfs.github.com/).
 To install, clone the repository using